-DHR:4h 060903-8
+DHR;dh 060903-8

-Please respond by $\frac{(a/1)^{2}}{(a/1)^{2}}$
+Please respond by $(4/2)^{-1/2}$ $(4/2)^{-1/2}$

-Den has been discussion

-Then has been discussion

-Subsequent to the rate:

-Subsequent to the rate:

-Sassume you are cheeking

-to see about are Mer venue

-(Guam, Hawaii) in contry t of it

-See the feet Asin trip, and

-See the feet would work for See State

-Whether that would work for See State

-Overell, only one Asia trip for See Def

-Overell, only one Asia trip for See Def

-Overell, only one Asia trip for See Def
+Den has been discussion Den has been discussion Satrequent to the rate.
+Satrequent to the rate.
+J'assume you are checking to see about another reme to see about i a contart for (Guam, Hawaii) a contart for Sechef Sept Asia trip, and Whether that would work for sec State Whether that would work for sec State Ovosell, only one Asia trip for sec Def Ovosell, only one Asia trip for sec Def is Degoul.
 Larry Di Ric

-U1/6670 /03

-Australia

-CC: South N Clone In)
+CC: South N Come Str

-ADVANCE COPY SGUT
+ADVANCE COPY SGIT

-DoD Audit Support of Iraq Contracts
+SUBJECT: DoD Audit Support of Iraq Contracts